teamreflex/cosmo-web/README.md

 ### Notes

 - **There's no app version or user agent spoofing.
 It's entirely possible for Modhaus to detect usage of this.
 Use at your own risk.**
-- Only the "happy path" is tested extensively.
-There isn't a lot of good error handling.
+- Only the happy path is tested extensively.
+Any error handling is mostly just HTTP retries and React error boundaries with a page refresh button.
+- Anything in `/scripts` are mostly just one-offs to migrate production data.
+They're not meant to be run again.

 ## Requirements